Chiron8/writedoc/README.md

 A simple POSIX compliant package to make it easier and faster to create markdown files.

 > [!WARNING]
-> writedoc is still availiable in the AUR, however it is very out of date and the PKGBUILD is brocken :(
+> writedoc is still availiable in the AUR, however it is very out of date and the PKGBUILD is broken :(
-> Is it strongly recommended to install it manually
+> Is it strongly recommended to install it manually.
+> I'm hoping to fix it soon but I'm no longer using arch so this may be a while

 ## Usage
 `writedoc <options> <filename>`